NFL draft 2023: Start time, TV channel, first-round order and pick tracker

 The Detroit Lions are one of four teams (Houston, Seattle, Philadelphia) to enter the night with multiple picks in the first round.
 The Lions last year also came away with two first-round picks, taking Aidan Hutchinson at No. 2 and trading up for Jameson Williams at No. 12.

+More: What the gambling odds tell us about the top of the NFL draft

-More: Detroit Lions 2023 NFL free agency grades and reaction: Thumbs up or thumbs down?
+More: Lions 2023 NFL free agency grades and reaction: Thumbs up or thumbs down?

 Round 1 NFL pick tracker